 8.10 Managing traffic that arises from new development is a priority for the Borough.
 The Local Infrastructure Plan identifies that the strategic road network is at capacity, causing high levels of congestion and environmental impacts in the surrounding residential areas as well as delays which have a negative impact on the Borough's economy.
 Map 9.1 in the Local Plan Part 1 identifies congestion hotspots within the Borough.
 In addition, the Borough's strategic transport networks are generally east-west in nature, and north-south movements by all modes are very constrained.
+12

+11 Major Development: Residential development of 10 dwellings or more, any building with a floor space of 1000 square metres or more; development on a site of 1 hectare or more.
-8.11 Development proposals will be expected to include measures that do not contribute further to congestion and where possible, reduce car use.
-The Local Plan Part 1 states that options for addressing road congestion do not include new road construction, and the extent of new growth will depend upon the implementation of other measures, such as highway improvements and more efficient public services.

-8.12 Highways works may be required as part of development proposals to mitigate traffic impacts, provide public and active transport facilities or improve safety.
-Measures to mitigate traffic impacts may include the use of Planning Obligations (s106) to deliver travel plans and highways agreements

-&lt;sup>15 Local Implementation Plan April 2011, London Borough of Hillingdon p 9 para 3.20 under Section 38 or 278 of the Highways Act 1980.
+- 8.11 Development proposals will be expected to include measures that do not contribute further to congestion and where possible, reduce car use.
+The Local Plan Part 1 states that options for addressing road congestion do not include new road construction, and the extent of new growth will depend upon the implementation of other measures, such as highway improvements and more efficient public services.13 - 8.12 Highways works may be required as part of development proposals to mitigate traffic impacts, provide public and active transport facilities or improve safety.
+Measures to mitigate traffic impacts may include the use of Planning Obligations (s106) to deliver travel plans and highways agreements under Section 38 or 278 of the Highways Act 1980.
 The use of these measures would be expected to reduce peak hour traffic congestion on local roads and the strategic road network, including road junction capacity, whilst at the same time reducing levels of carbon and local air quality emissions through greater use by public transport and active transport.
-Certain public transport measures (usually for buses) may be included in highways layout design where integral to the acceptability of the proposal.
+Certain public transport measures (usually for buses) may be included in highways layout design where integral to the acceptability of the proposal. - 8.13 The Council will not support development which will unacceptably contribute to traffic movements, deleteriously impact on the highway network or road user safety (including to pedestrians) or, affect residential amenity including by noise, congestion or inadequate parking provision.
+Proposals which are likely to generate through traffic should avoid the use of local distributor and access roads.
+Development proposals must provide safe and adequate vehicular access, servicing and parking areas. - 8.14 Development proposals for new or altered vehicular access on the Borough's higher order roads will be required to demonstrate no suitable alternative access point and no deleterious impact on highway or pedestrian safety and movement.
+Proposals that affect highways administered by Transport for London Route Network or the Highways Agency will be required to seek the approval of the relevant authority.
+For car parks, vehicles must be able to enter and exit the site in forward gear.
+For dwelling houses which have access onto a classified highway, vehicles must be able to enter and exit in a forward gear.
+The layout and visibility for the vehicular access and associated crossover must be in accordance with the Council's standards.

-&lt;sup>16 Local Plan Part 1 2012 p 140
+13 Local Plan Part 1 2012 p 140